loris-fo/webRTC-project/README.md

 #webRTC project 1

-This repository shows my work work on a project including webRTC!
+This repository shows my work on a project including webRTC!

 ###Here are a few of the programs and languages I'll be using: